Skip to main content

 • Channel abstraction

-• High conversation volume
+• High message throughput

 • Parallel AI execution

-Security and Control
+Governance and Control (AMP Capabilities)

 • Webhook signature verification